trychlos/NanoWatchdog/README.md

  A minimal set of commands should be sent to the NanoWatchdog board at PC initialization:
- - in order to set running mode:     SET TEST OFF
+ - in order to set running mode:     `SET TEST OFF`
- - in order to set the current date: SET DATE <date>
+ - in order to set the current date: `SET DATE <date>`
- - in order to start the watchdog:   START.
+ - in order to start the watchdog:   `START`.
  The nw-daemon.pl management daemon takes care of that when connecting to the serial bus (see below).

  Miscellaneous commands:

- HELP                 display the list of available commands NOOP                 no-operation command
+ `HELP`                 display the list of available commands `NOOP`                 no-operation command

- REINIT               re-init the operation after a reset has been
+ `REINIT`               re-init the operation after a reset has been
                       initiated, stopping the watchdog and
                       re-initializing internal counters; this is rather
                       used while in development phase

  Watchdog management:

- START                start the watchdog
+ `START`                start the watchdog
- STOP                 stop the watchdog
+ `STOP`                 stop the watchdog
- STATUS               display the current watchdog status, along with
+ `STATUS`               display the current watchdog status, along with
-                      the last stored reset event REBOOT <reason>      a command to unconditionnally reset the PC;
+                      the last stored reset event `REBOOT <reason>`      a command to unconditionnally reset the PC;
                       the reason will be stored in the reset event;
                       externally provided reason codes must fit in the [16..127] range.